EU Prize for Literature

 The third and final modern fencing weapon was the saber.
 Unlike the foil and epee, which draw from a civilian history of thrusting weapons, the fencing saber finds its origins in the military cavalry sword.
 This weapon allows points not only earned by using the tip of the weapon, but also earned by cuts using the sides.

 The foil, epee, and saber make up the three modern fencing weapons.
 Each, dependent on its history, has its own rules and styles and each still has a place in the summer Olympics today.

 Developed originally as a dueling style, mensur, unlike its Olympic relatives, intentionally incorporates a pointed tip with which to injure one’s opponent.
 Practiced widely in Germany and much of Eastern Europe in its current form from the 1850’s onward, it is the last remaining form of Western fencing that uses weapons with a sharp edge.
 Under Nazi rule, the Third Reich outlawed Mensur due to its connection with independent fraternities.
 As described in The Dutch Maiden, these fraternities shifted to comradeships in order to evade Nazi attention.
 Mensur continued, despite the ban, and today is kept alive by the German Student Corps (Korps) and other fraternities.

-Contact Sarah Hutchison, PhD, to receive a few free copies of the novel.
+If you’re planning ahead for April 2019, please contact Sarah Hutchison, PhD.
+She’ll place your book club on the list to receive a few free copies of the next EUPL novel.

 “About the EUPL” and “About the Author” sections written by Mary Drue, an Excel@Carolina student in the EURO-TAM program.